 Employees may still have concerns about the spread of Covid, particularly in the workplaces where they will spend the majority of the day in the company of others.
-Many may feel particularly unsafe if they are unvaccinated, medically vulnerable, or they are living with a person who is vulnerable.
+Many may feel particularly unsafe if they are unvaccinated, medically vulnerable, or they are living with a vulnerable person.

 To help employers on their next steps when dealing with the return of employees we have put together guidance on some of the top things you should consider, including whether employees can refuse to return to work, and the steps employers should take where this issue arises.